The cruelest form of systemic racism might occur in death—especially in the handling of murder cases.

 Say her name, Iynaisha Shawntae Graham.

 Leaving for her shift, she had no idea that it would be the last time Shawntae would see her daughter alive.
-Shawntae explained that she came home between 12:45 and 1:00 am to find her daughter’s lifeless body, a gunshot wound to the head.
+Shawntae explained that she came home between 12:45 and 1:00 am to find her daughter’s lifeless body, with a gunshot wound to the head.
 She found Iynaisha deceased but described that her body still felt warm.

 About the rural community, systemic racism in the making.